-Sour Orange Pie, brought to you by Cook’s Country, airing Sundays at 5pm on THIRTEEN, starting September 24.
+Sour Orange Pie, brought to you by Cook’s Country, airs Saturdays at 3:30 p.m. and Sundays at 1 p.m. on our sibling station WLIW21.
 Cook’s Country from America’s Test Kitchen is where to find the best foolproof, no-nonsense recipes for classic American dishes and everyday favorites.
-This creamy pie recipe is part of the episode Spicy and Sour for Supper, airing Sunday, October 1 at 5pm.
+This creamy pie recipe is part of the episode Spicy and Sour for Supper.

 Why This Recipe Works

 The most widely grown variety of sour orange in Florida is the Seville.
 It’s not easy to find these oranges outside of Florida and a few other tropical locations.
 For a sour orange pie that would be accessible to cooks in any part of the country, we made a comparable substitute for the tart juice by combining lemon juice and orange juice concentrate.
 An animal cracker crust provided a sweet, crunchy contrast to the creamy, tangy citrus filling.

 If sour oranges are available, use 3/4 cup of strained sour orange juice in place of the lemon juice and orange juice concentrate.
 Minute Maid Original Frozen is our favorite orange juice concentrate.
 Depending on the brand, 5 ounces is between 80 and 90 animal crackers.